 Check out All Monster Hunter Wilds Monsters to know who you are going to face!

-Each of the Windward Plains Pop-up Camps in Monster Hunter Wilds comes with its own danger level.
-There are a total of 13 of them, and you can build up to five at any given time.
+There is a total of 13 Pop-up Camps in Windward Plains in Monster Hunter Wilds, and you can build up to five at any given time.
 You will need to spend your Guild Points to unlock any camp.
+Your choice of camp should rely on the position on the map and the safety level.
+Dangerous camps will be attacked and destroyed by monsters.

 Also Read: How to unlock Werner as a Hunting assistant in MH Wilds